Capsule hotel: Customer base

 In Japan, capsule hotels have been stereotypically used by Japanese salarymen who may be too drunk to return home safely, have missed the last train of the day to make a return trip home due to working late hours, or are too embarrassed to face their spouses.
-During the Japanese Recession, some unemployed or underemployed workers who had become homeless during the crisis temporarily rented capsules by the month.
+During the Great Recession, some unemployed or underemployed workers who had become homeless during the crisis temporarily rented capsules by the month.
 As of 2010, these customers made up 30% of visitors at the Capsule Hotel Shinjuku 510 in Tokyo.

-Criticism and disadvantages

-Due to the arrangement of capsules, Web Urbanist has compared the beds in capsule hotels to corpse drawers in a morgue.
-In addition, because of the small interior space, Forbes advised that claustrophobic guests should not use capsule hotels.

-Some hotels may not provide air conditioning in the capsules, leading to poor air flow, especially with the privacy curtain or door shut; furthermore, due to the close proximity of guests, pods with thin plastic walls easily transmit sounds made by other guests bumping into the walls.

-Because some capsule hotels are designed for single-night stays, guests intending to stay for more than one day must check out and back in again every day.